AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Fibonacci_Arc.md

 ## Configuring Levels

-You can set the positions and (implicitly) number of levels of a Fibonacci Arc annotation: use the {api:anychart.core.annotations.FibonacciArc#secondValueAnchor}levels(){api} method with an array of values that specify the positions of levels against the Y-axis:
+You can set the number (implicitly) and positions a Fibonacci Arc's levels against the Y-axis: use the {api:anychart.core.annotations.FibonacciArc#secondValueAnchor}levels(){api} method and pass an array of values as a parameter:

 ```
 fibonacciArc.levels([0, 0.2, 0.4, 0.7, 1]);